-Given how embedded social media is within consumers’ day-to-today lives, these channels have also become one of the best ways for brands to reach their audiences.
+Given how embedded social media is within consumers’ day-to-day lives, these channels have also become one of the best ways for brands to reach their audiences.
 But savvy brands aren’t just using social media to push out content.
 They’re using it to connect with customers to build, sustain — and sometimes — repair trust.
 Companies that use social media effectively take a strategic approach, with every choice made laddering up to business objectives and organizational values.

 The vast landscape and always-changing nature of social media sometimes makes developing the right strategy overwhelming.
 Too often, companies fall into the comfortable trap of just using the channels to distribute content.
 To bring you practical advice you can take back to your team, we interviewed two Authentic Brand Fractional CMOs, Ruth Glaser and Kate Simek, plus two of our trusted Ally Partners, Jennifer Gilhoi, a communication strategist, and Rebecca Gutierrez, a growth marketing leader.